Overview

 Objectives

-Demonstrates the effects of annual prescribed fire during the summer (approximately May-July), on the understory and regeneration of a flatwoods site.
+Demonstrate the effects of annual prescribed fire during the summer (approximately May-July), on the understory and regeneration of a flatwoods site.

 The study area is adjacent to a flatwoods forests burned on 2- and 3-year intervals.
 It provides a striking visual contrast on how these burn intervals affect understory species composition.